Vorkharium/vorkharium.github.io/_posts/2024-11-09-HTB-Sauna-Write-up.md

 ```
 If we get a "+" sign, we can confirm that the credentials are right.

-Now we can use evil-winrm to get access:
+We can use evil-winrm to get access:

 ```shell
 evil-winrm -i 10.129.95.180 -u fsmith -p Thestrokes23